uadmin/uadmin/docs/_build/html/_sources/api.rst.txt

     func(w http.ResponseWriter, r *http.Request, v interface{})

+Parameters:

+    **w http.ResponseWriter:** Assembles the HTTP server's response; by writing to it, we send data to the HTTP client

+    **r http.Request** Is a data structure that represents the client HTTP request

+    **v interface{}** Is the arbitrary JSON objects and arrays that you want to return with

 See `Tutorial Part 7 - Introduction to API`_ for the example.

 .. _Tutorial Part 7 - Introduction to API: https://uadmin.readthedocs.io/en/latest/tutorial/part7.html